A Kickstarter Backed Redesign of Obsidian Portal

 The world's largest online GM notebook & wiki

 The old design was based on a simple Rails MVC view/update model.
-The Agile League was tasked with updating the design and implementing a scalable ajax solution with a dashboard that allows for user user generated custom styles and templates.
-At the time, phone and tablet views were on the rise, and we wanted to create a mobile and tablet friendly tool for managing a wiki on any device while gaming.
-The updates performed were also tied to a KickStarter campaign and gave us user input on changes and features to implement.
+The Agile League was tasked with updating the design and implementing a scalable ajax solution with a dashboard that allows for user-generated custom styles and templates.
+At the time, phone and tablet views were on the rise, so we wanted to create a mobile and tablet friendly tool for managing a wiki on any device while gaming.
+The updates performed were also tied to a Kickstarter campaign and gave us user input on changes and features to implement.

 An Application for Gamers